 And then I realized, travelling is the best way to learn – Anonymous

-Throughout my life I have been given the opportunity to travel on amazing trips filled with unique experiences that have a lasting impact on my life.
+Throughout my life I have been given the opportunity to travel on amazing trips filled with unique experiences that have had a lasting impact on my life.
 With every city or country I have visited, the venturesome experiences and the different perspectives I have gained has helped shape my desire to continue travelling.
 It gave me a platform to diversify my experiences; shaping my life as I discover myself, my purpose, my true desires and potentials while I venture out in a new place.

 One of the sole purposes of why I travel is to simply learn and gain perspective along with the other benefits of travelling.
 As some of you may know, I recently travelled on a volunteer trip to Kenya where I devoted my time to build a school with the local community members of Enelerai.
 Working alongside the community members has helped put life into perspective.
 Having said that, being able to see the conditions that rural Kenyans are currently living in, helped me alter my perception of poverty.